 It’s been well over a month since ‘lockdown’ began.
 Whilst some have been baking blueberry muffins for a third night in a row – a clear cry for help – Banksy seems to have been busy at work.

-With limited physical access to the outside world, and the endless stream of television feeling as though it’s beginning to run a little dry, there has also been a considerable push for introspection and self-improvement.
+Our physical access to the outside world is more limited than ever before, and the endless stream of television is beginning to feel as though it’s running a little dry.
+The natural response to this has been a push for introspection, and an ambitious desire for self-improvement

-Even Banksy, one of Britain’s most famous street-artists, has shown an impressive amount of flexibility given the circumstances.
+Even Banksy, one of Britain’s most famous street-artists, has shown an impressive amount of flexibility.
 On 15th April a new piece was unveiled through his Instagram.
 Captioned “My wife hates it when I work from home.”
 The post shows painted rats wreaking havoc in the artist’s own bathroom; running on the toilet roll, hanging from the mirrors and inaccurately marking tallies upon the wall – presumably and rather dramatically – equating the lockdown to the constraint of a prison.

 Banksy’s strength is in simplicity.
 He has a knack for condensing complex political messages into accessible works.